 The class sub-code provides a broad classification of the status.
-The enumerated values the class are defined as:
+The enumerated values for each class are defined as:

-2.X.X Success
+2.XXX.XXX Success

 Success specifies that the DSN is reporting a positive delivery action.
 Detail sub-codes may provide notification of transformations required for delivery.